windows 8

 I have been using Google Docs and Google spreadsheets for few years now, but converting selected to text to hyperlinks is a new piece of information to me.
 It is a very useful feature and I have already started using it a lot.

-Related Resources:
+Related Articles

-Read related articles: Google Spreadsheets Google Docs
+More articles: Google Docs

-Guest Author: jeff brown 25 Feb 2012
+Guest Author: jeff brown25 Feb 2012

 In my spreadsheet, I have an entire column that I'd like to convert to hyperlinks.
 In other words, I enter different addresses in those cells, but would love it if others, when they click on those addresses, if it would take them to a google map of that specific address.
 Is there anyway to change a shared document so that when anyone puts a new address in this column, that it will make it clickable to the google map for everyone else?
 Does that make sense?